matt-dray/snorkel/README.md

 ## Help

-For help with {snorkel} functions, type `?snorkel::` into the R console and select from the autocomplete suggestions.
-You can also take a look at [the reference page on the package website](https://matt-dray.github.io/snorkel/reference/index.html).
+For help with {snorkel} functions, take a look at [the reference page on the package website](https://matt-dray.github.io/snorkel/reference/index.html), or in your R console type `?` followed by the function name for its documentation.

 ## Demo